JudeYu99/academic-website/content/home/experience.md

         * Construct the biological network of the complex, and develope indicators that quantitatively characterize the characteristics of the mutant residues
         * Predict the allosteric site and allosteric path of the complex based on perturbation response scanning (PRS) analysis
-        * Explore pocket information in the trajectory of DNMTs, evaluate their targetability, and determine potential allosteric sites combining mutation information.
+        * Explore pocket information in the trajectory of DNMTs, evaluate their targetability, and determine potential allosteric sites combining mutation information

   - title: Structural and Functional Analysis of Non-Small Cell Lung Cancer Disease Modules
     company: Center for Systems Biology, Department of Bioinformatics, School of Biology and Basic Medical Sciences, Soochow University